You have to do yoga to overcome anxiety.

 This online yoga for anxiety and depression is my go-to.
 It focuses on Dynamic Sequencing which is flowing forms of movement.

 This yoga book can be purchased as an eBook or as a hard copy.
-Being the writer that I am, I went with the actual book.
-Plus, having it sit on my coffee table is a huge reminder that I need to get off my arse.
-I really like the meditations in this one.
+Being the writer that we are, we went with the actual book.
+Plus, having it sit on my coffee table is a huge reminder that we need to get off my arse.

 As the title reads, this yoga book teaches you the practices that’ll help you attain emotional balance which is key to overcoming anxiety and depression.